sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

 With a deeper understanding of this metaphor, we're now ready to introduce mathematical concepts and numbers into our discussion.

-# The Peaks and Valleys - A Mathematical Perspective
+# The Peaks and Valleys: A Mathematical Perspective

 As previously discussed, waves can represent the high-dimensional output of genes that are expressed as a phenotype.